ryanpeters-MSFT/SqlConnectionPoolWeb/readme.md

 sp_who 'CONNECTION-USERNAME'
 ```

 After each invocation of the request, it will create a new *sleeping* connection once it has completed the command.
+The value of `spid` in the `sp_who` command will correlate to the value of `serverProcessId` in the web response.

 In this example, if the `curl` command above is invoked 4 times, it will create 4 entries:

 | spid | ecid | status | loginame |	hostname | blk | dbname | cmd | request_id |
 | --- | --- | --- | --- | --- | --- | --- | --- | --- |